Jayson0709/leetcode_java/README.md

-﻿# Solutions to some LeetCode questions (Java version) (The project will be updated and categorized regularly.)
+﻿# Solutions to some LeetCode questions (Java version) (This project will be updated regularly.)

 ## Current Layout
 ```